-Diana has shown her work in a variety of galleries, exhibition spaces, and online forums in the United States, India, the United Arab Emirates, and Australia.
-These works include: Sound Map of the Islamic Call to Prayer, online, 2018; Jungle Dreamscape, Royal Botanic Gardens, Sydney 2018; Composition as Exploration, The Eaves, October 2017; Theyyam Ritual, Nature, and People, Folklore Village, Kerala, India 2017; Etsy Biennial, New York 2016; Theyyam Nilathezhuthu, Keezhara Gallery, Kannur, India 2016; Sonic Storyboard of the Call to Prayer, Gallery 4211 Abu Dhabi, UAE 2015; Everyday Life, IMA Hall Kerala, India, 2014; and Babel, New York University Gallery Abu Dhabi, UAE, 2010.
+In addition to the articles she has written, and the talks she has given, Dr. Chester has shown her work in a variety of galleries, exhibition spaces, and online forums in the United States, India, Sweden, Norway, the United Arab Emirates, and Australia.
+Some of these works include: Sonic Storyboard of the Islamic Call to Prayer, IAC Black Gallery, Sweden 2019; Jungle Dreamscape, Royal Botanic Gardens, Sydney 2018; Theyyam Ritual, Nature, and People, Folklore Village, Kerala, India 2017; Theyyam Nilathezhuthu, Keezhara Gallery, Kannur, India 2016; Sonic Storyboard I, Gallery 4211 Abu Dhabi, UAE 2015; Everyday Life, IMA Hall Kerala, India, 2014; and Babel, New York University Gallery Abu Dhabi, UAE, 2010.

 Dr. Chester has held a variety of visiting academic positions including at TISCH School of the Arts at New York University, and Yale-NUS College at the National University of Singapore.
 She has been an artist in residence at the NMEMNM Digital Residency for Music and Sound Cultures and at the Inter Arts Centre in Malmo, Sweden.
 She has been on the faculty at New York University Abu Dhabi, and Yale-NUS College, before joining the University of Sydney.
 Dr. Chester received her BA from Mount Holyoke College, Her Masters Degree from Columbia University, and her Doctorate from the Faculty of Engineering and the University of Porto.
 You can find more information on Dr. Diana Chester’s CV.